pi-star-2025/pi_star/Misc/Universe/End_Of_Time/measurement.md

 ...

 For a person, when you move on from your largest prime number (which can happen during your life) your belly button "looks up" always.
-Before that the belly-button iteslf (the umbilical cord) is always looking down.
+Before that the belly-button itself (the umbilical cord) is always looking down.

 The same applies for the center of the earth/star.
 When the earth/star moves on from the largest-pressure conflict (largest prime number of π, i.e. highest T of T = e^π/e^2), the center looks UP.